-Living DNA and 23andMe both offer express delivery for an extra fee of about $40, although standard delivery is no more than $10.
-If you’re keen on quicker shipping and don’t want to wait three to five days for standard shipping, make sure you consider the cost of the express choice.
+Living DNA offers an express delivery option for an extra fee of approximately $40, while standard delivery won’t set you back more than $10.
+If you’re keen on quicker shipping and don’t want to wait three to five days, consider the cost of the express choice.
 On the flip side, Ancestry DNA provides free shipping.

-Some kits offer free insights, such as Living DNA, which allows you to upload existing data to get free ethnicity estimates.
-Remember that this is a limited service, though, and you don’t benefit from the full DNA analysis.
-Still, you basically get a free ethnicity test.
+Certain kits provide complimentary insights, like Living DNA, which allows you to upload existing data to receive free ethnicity estimates.
+Bear in mind, however, that this service has its limits and won’t provide the complete DNA analysis.
+Nonetheless, it essentially offers you a free ethnicity test.

-FamilyTreeDNA sells all three of its DNA testing kits separately, so if you want ethnicity estimates and mtDNA or Y-DNA mapping, you need to buy all three together.
+FamilyTreeDNA sells its three DNA testing kits separately.
+If you’re interested in getting ethnicity estimates along with mtDNA or Y-DNA mapping, you’ll need to purchase all three as a bundle.

-The majority of the kits on this list offer family tree builders, which are a great way to uncover your past once you have your ancestry results.
-But there are usually monthly fees for these services, so be prepared for the ongoing payment.
+Most of the kits on this list come with family tree builders, which are a fantastic way to delve into your ancestry once you have your results.
+However, these services usually involve monthly fees, so be prepared for ongoing payments.

 What Will the Results From an Ethnicity Estimate Test Tell Me?